Brazilian Navy Nuclear Program: Nuclear energy in Brazil

 At the beginning of the atomic age in the 1940s, Brazil emerged as one of the main suppliers of nuclear ores to the United States.
 Even at that time, large unexplored uranium reserves were known to exist, which, by the early 21st century, were estimated to be the sixth largest in the world.
 From early on, the Brazilian government was not content with merely supplying raw materials and expressed interest in the nuclear technology held by the great powers.
 There were two diverging paths to acquire this technology: cooperating with the U.S., the dominant country in the field, or pursuing independent development.
-Initially, the prevailing stance was alignment with the U.S., to which Brazil was aligned within the context of the Cold War.
+Initially, the prevailing stance was alignment with the U.S., to which Brazil was already aligned in the Cold War.
 The first nuclear research reactor in Brazil was built using American technology in 1957.

 The Brazilian military dictatorship refused to sign the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), created by the United States, the United Kingdom, and the Soviet Union in 1968.
-Its representatives at the United Nations General Assembly accused the superpowers of using international security as a pretext to deny advanced (nuclear) technology to developing countries.
+Its representatives at the United Nations General Assembly accused superpowers of using international security as a pretext to deny advanced (nuclear) technology to developing countries.
 Even so, in 1970 the American company Westinghouse was contracted to build the country's first nuclear power plant, Angra I, which would begin commercial operation in 1984.
 The 1973 oil crisis increased interest in nuclear energy, and in 1975 the Geisel administration signed an agreement with West Germany to build two more plants in Angra dos Reis.